Witiko/doctoral-thesis/main.md

 ## Representation Learning of Words and Symbols for Sparse Retrieval
 \label{sec:representation-learning-speed}

+Math information retrieval techniques for structural and semantic matching rely on neural representations (token embeddings) of natural language words and math symbols that not only accurate, but also fast to train and use.
+In this section, I will report the results of my experiments in learning fast token
+embeddings:

+- In Section~\ref{sec:quantized-token-embeddings-with-fast-bitwise-arithmetic},
+  I will show that quantizing the Word2Vec language model makes it possible to compute a fast and accurate bitwise approximation of the cosine similarity between two token embeddings.

+- In Section~\ref{sec:position-independent-token-embeddings-speed}, I will show
+  that constraining the fastText positional language model improves its training speed.

 ### Quantized Token Embeddings with Fast Bitwise Arithmetic
+\label{sec:quantized-token-embeddings-with-fast-bitwise-arithmetic}

 ### Position-Independent Token Embeddings
+\label{sec:position-independent-token-embeddings-speed}

 ## Approximate Nearest-Neighbor Search in Vector Spaces
 \label{sec:approximate-nearest-neighbor-search-speed}